SiriusXM Satellite Radio (info for techies)

 repressive regimes and governments (as often happened in the short-wave

-radio spectrum), that this technology would promote democracy
+radio spectrum), that satellite technology would promote democracy throughout the

-throughout the world.
-Clarke didn't mention "the internet" which was just trickling
+world.
+Clarke didn't mention "the internet" which was just trickling down to

-down to the general public at that time, but certain countries today are actively
+the general public at that time as the world-wide-web, but some countries

-filtering web content which means that satellite radio is still the preferred
+today are actively filtering internet content which means that satellite radio is still the preferred

-method for obtaining the truth.
+method for learning the truth.
 Satellite radio aside, North American democracy

 is in decline partly due to the complicity of: